-Where students miss a regularly scheduled mid-term or class participation for legitimate reasons as determined by the Student Experience - Academic (MBA) office, the weight for that test/participation will be distributed across other evaluative components of the course at the discretion of the instructor.
-Documentation explaining such an absence must be provided to the Student Experience - Academic (MBA) office within five (5) working days upon returning to school.
+Where students miss a regularly scheduled mid-term or class participation for legitimate reasons as determined by the MBA Academic Services Office, the weight for that test/participation will be distributed across other evaluative components of the course at the discretion of the instructor.
+Documentation explaining such an absence must be provided to the MBA Academic Services Office within five (5) working days upon returning to school.

-To document absences for health related reasons, please provide to Student Experience - Academic (MBA) office the Petition for Relief for MBA Missed Term Work and the McMaster University Health Certificate which can be found the DeGroote website Student on at http://mbastudent.degroote.mcmaster.ca/forms-and-applications/.
+To document absences for health related reasons, please provide the Petition for Relief for MBA Missed Term Work and the McMaster University Student Health Certificate which can be found on the DeGroote website at http://mbastudent.degroote.mcmaster.ca/forms-and-applications/.
 Please do not use the online McMaster Student Absence Form as this is for Undergraduate students only.
 University policy states that a student may submit a maximum of three (3) medical certificates per year after which the student must meet with the Director of the program.

-To document absences for reasons other than health related, please provide Student Experience - Academic (MBA) office the Petition for Relief for MBA Missed Term Work and documentation supporting the reason for the absence.
+To document absences for reasons other than health related, please provide the Petition for Relief for MBA Missed Term Work and documentation supporting the reason for the absence.

 Students unable to write a mid-term at the posted exam time due to the following reasons: religious; work-related (for part-time students only); representing university at an academic or varsity athletic event; conflicts between two overlapping scheduled mid-term exams; or other extenuating circumstances, have the option of applying for special exam arrangements.
-Such requests must be made to the Student Experience - Academic (MBA) office at least ten (10) working days before the scheduled exam along with acceptable documentation.
+Such requests must be made to the MBA Academic Services Office at least ten (10) working days before the scheduled exam along with acceptable documentation.
 Instructors cannot themselves allow students to unofficially write make-up exams/tests.
-Adjudication of the request must be handled by Student Experience - Academic (MBA).
+Adjudication of the request must be handled by the MBA Academic Services Office.